 The simple answer is that not only will PeakTrace give your customers longer reads and better traces, it will make you money if used intelligently.

-Here are the top ten reasons everyone doing Sanger DNA sequencing should be using PeakTrace.
+Here are the top ten reasons everyone performing Sanger DNA sequencing should be using PeakTrace.

 1. The improved appearance and longer reads provided by PeakTrace attracts new customer and retain old customers